-Matt, from France, has been living in NZ for four years and has worked here as a packer, driver, editor and ground crew and is now our main parachute packer and is also a skydive cameraman.
+Matt, from France, has been living in NZ for four years and has worked here as a packer, driver, editor and ground crew and is now our valued Tandem Masters and is also a skydive cameraman.

 Matt started working at Skydive Franz on a three month work experience placement while gaining his Skydiving Diploma through the NZ Skydiving School.

-Now he’s a skydive cameraman, he aims to continue to learn and eventually teach others to skydive and become a tandem instructor.
+Now he’s a skydive Tandem Master and cameraman, he aims to continue to learn and eventually teach others to skydive and travel around the globe!